 Health Savings Account

 If you have a high deductible health insurance plan, you could qualify for a Health Savings Account (HSA).
 HSA's are designed to help individuals and families save for qualified medical expenses on a tax-free basis.
 HSA's work like an IRA for healthcare.
-Contributions and interest are tax free.
-Despite being called a savings account an HSA is technically a checking account that earns interest.
+Contributions and interest are tax-free.
+Despite being called a savings account, a HSA is technically a checking account that earns interest.